david423br/druiz_fetch_da_assess/README.md

 ### Analytical Approach
 #### Minimum Viable Product (MVP)
-- Exporatory analysis via Python using Jupyter Notebook
+- Exporatory analysis via Python using Jupyter Notebook - [Can be viewed HERE](https://github.com/david423br/druiz_fetch_da_assess/tree/main/notebook)
-- Data analysis via PostgreSQL using PGAdmin to answer provided questions
+- Data analysis via PostgreSQL using PGAdmin to answer provided questions - [Can be viewed HERE](https://github.com/david423br/druiz_fetch_da_assess/tree/main/sql_script)

 #### Known Issues and Challenges
 The data provided was pretty sound, not much cleaning necessary, but there are a few data rows that were excluded based on the following criteria: